ruby-hyperloop/todo-tutorial/README.md

    ```
    **Reload the page** you will see *Number of Todos: 0* displayed.  *You must reload the page as you have changed the class of App from `Router` to `Component`*

-   Now start a rails console (enter `bundle exec rails c` into terminal) and type:
+   Now start a rails console (enter `bundle exec rails c` into a new terminal window) and type:
    `Todo.create(title: 'my first todo')`
    this is telling the server to create a new todo, which will update your hyperloop application, and you will see the count change to 1!